-Thank you ¡Sabor! by Texas Pete® Mexican-Style Hot Sauce for sponsoring this post. #TexasPete #SaborbyTexasPete It’s time for some Mexican style stuffed peppers!
+Thank you ¡Sabor! by Texas Pete® Mexican-Style Hot Sauce for sponsoring this post.
+All opinions are mine, alone. #TexasPete #SaborbyTexasPete

 Liven up the Taste Buds with these Mexican Style Stuffed Peppers.

 The name of this hot sauce comes from the word “sabor” which means “flavor” in the Spanish language.
 How aptly named it is, too!
 I was lucky enough to receive a bottle of ¡Sabor! by Texas Pete® Mexican-Style Hot Sauce for free, in exchange for trying it in one of my recipes, and my husband is very, very thankful that I am a food blogger!